Skip to main content

 How to Use

-2. Submit to the endpoint Send a GET request to https://api.range.org/v1/simulate/solana/transaction with header Content-Type: application/json and this JSON body:
+Send a POST request with header Content-Type: application/json and this JSON body:

 {